 It took Rocky quite a while to pick her way down to the pool below the falls.
 The rocks here are slippery, and the water quite cold.
 None of us went for a swim, as the shadows were deepening toward sunset.

 The hike back up was steep but not too painful.
-We returned to the trailer,
+We returned to the trailer, ready for a meal.

 We made a fire at the campground, enjoying baked potatoes cooked in foil, with only one stolen by a bush turkey.
 We threatened to eat the roving turkeys, but they didn't seem to care!